karuvally/karuvally.github.io/_posts/2020-05-31-SMART-on-WD-USB-HDD.md

 For the longest amount of time, I strongly believed I would have to use WD's proprietary Windows application (yikes!) to monitor the disks.
 But then, yesterday, I chanced upon this [page](https://www.smartmontools.org/wiki/Supported_USB-Devices).
+The page has an extensive set of USB devices which the tool supports along with special arguments, which might be needed to make them work with smartmontools.

 It turns out using the "-d sat" argument would make smartmontools play nice with my HDD!